tonethar/IGME-330-Master/notes/HW-word-cloud.md

   - animated words?

 ## III.
 Hints
-- Replace the `#dropbox` paragraph with a &lt;canvas> element, and then add drag-drop to the canvas with:
+- Replace the `#dropbox` paragraph with a &lt;canvas> element, and then add drag-and-drop to the canvas with:

     `let dropbox = document.querySelector("canvas");`